Updated March 18, 2026

 High Heels at Archaeological Sites

-Palace of the Grand Master, Acropolis of Lindos, Ancient Kamiros, and all archaeological sites.
+Palace of the Grand Master, Acropolis of Lindos, Ancient Kamiros, Temple of Apollo, and all archaeological sites across Rhodes.

 How to avoid

-Wear flat, soft-soled shoes at all archaeological sites.
-The stone surfaces are thousands of years old.
+Wear flat, soft-soled shoes to all archaeological sites.
+The ancient stone surfaces are irreplaceable.
+Bring comfortable walking shoes — these sites involve a lot of walking on uneven ground anyway.

 Beach